-The theory of asset demand also stressed the function of money as the store of value.
-This theory elaborates why individuals demand one asset or typical portfolio of assets over the other alternatives.
+The theory of asset demand also stresses the function of money as the store of value.
+This theory elaborates on why individuals demand one asset or typical portfolio of assets over the other alternatives.

-Asset is a valuable resources that individual or company owns.
-It has economic value and works as the store of value.
+Asset is a valuable resource that an individual or company owns.
+It has economic value and works as a store of value.

 “An asset is a piece of property that is the store of value”.

-The example of assets includes money, stock, bond, building, house, factory, car and so on and so forth.
+Example of assets includes money, stock, bond, buildings, houses, factories, cars, and so on.
 There are many ways people categorize assets based on underlying characteristics and features of assets.
 These characteristics and features may be the duration, tangibility, requirements, and so on.
-Therefore, the categories of assets may be any of the financial and nonfinancial assets, current and fixed assets, tangible and intangible assets, necessity and luxury assets and likely more others.
+Therefore, the categories of assets may be any of the financial and nonfinancial assets, current and fixed assets, tangible and intangible assets, necessity and luxury assets, and likely others.

 Why People Demand One Asset Over Other Assets?

 Most probably, the answer is provided by the determinants of asset demand.
-There are many versions of theory of asset demand.
-However, the crux of all of these theories are more or less same in that there are four basic determinants of asset demand.
+There are many versions of the theory of asset demand.
+However, the crux of all of these theories is more or less the same in that there are four basic determinants of asset demand.

 Wealth

-Wealth is the total resources, including all assets, owned by owner.
+Wealth is the total resources, including all assets, owned by the owner.
 The wealthier the individuals, the more resources they possess to buy more assets.
-Therefore, increase in wealth leads to raise in demand for assets.
+Therefore, an increase in wealth leads to a rise in demand for assets.

 Expected Return

-The expected return of an asset relative to alternative assets, over the next period, is another key determinant for the demand for asset.
-Precisely, the raise in expected return of asset relative to alternative assets leads to the increase in demand for that asset.
+The expected return of an asset relative to alternative assets, over the next period, is another key determinant of the demand for the asset.
+Precisely, the rise in an expected return of assets relative to alternative assets leads to an increase in demand for that asset.

 Risk

-Risk is the degree of uncertainty associated to the return of typical asset.
-The higher the risk of asset, lower will be the demand for that asset.
+Risk is the degree of uncertainty associated with the return of a typical asset.
+The higher the risk of an asset, the lower will be the demand for that asset.

 Liquidity

-Liquidity is the ease and speed in which one asset is converted into cash.
+Liquidity is the ease and speed with which one asset is converted into cash.
 The higher the liquidity of one asset, the more will be it’s demand.

 When Theory of Asset Demand is Portfolio Theory of Money Demand?

 This is when money, as an asset, is demanded.
-This is why, portfolio theory of money demand is also called theory of asset demand.
-Portfolio theory of money demand is actually the special case of theory of asset demand.
-This is because of the money being the focal asset under demand consideration.
-The portfolio approach to money demand accepts money as the store of value, and elaborates why money is demanded over other alternative assets in the portfolio.
+This is why, the portfolio theory of money demand is also called a theory of asset demand.
+The portfolio theory of money demand is a special case of the theory of asset demand.
+This is because money is the focal asset under demand consideration.
+The portfolio approach to money demand accepts money as the store of value and elaborates why money is demanded over other alternative assets in the portfolio.

-In figure above, there are 4 determinants of asset demand; all the determinants, but risk, are positively related to demand for asset as shown by respective arrows.
-Likewise, lower portion of figure shows the relationships between other determinants of money demand and demand for money.
+In the figure above, there are 4 determinants of asset demand; all the determinants, but risk, are positively related to the demand for assets as shown by respective arrows.
+Likewise, the lower portion of the figure shows the relationships between other determinants of money demand and demand for money.

 Other Determinants of Money Demand